lcandiot/MyWebsite/docs/projects/software_development.md

 ## :mountain: MDOODZ7.0 - a 2D geodynamic modelling library

-I started using this state-of-the-art geodynamic modelling software during my PhD and I am still actively contributing to it. [*MDOODZ*](https://github.com/tduretz/MDOODZ7.0 "https://github.com/tduretz/MDOODZ7.0") is a C-library that can be used to simulate geological processes acting across mutliple scales from deformation of individual grains up to full lithospheric-scale rifting, subduction, archean tectonics and mantle convection :fire:
+I first started working with the geodynamic modeling software [*MDOODZ7.0*](https://github.com/tduretz/MDOODZ7.0 "https://github.com/tduretz/MDOODZ7.0") during my PhD and still contribute to its development today.
+*MDOODZ* is a C-library for simulating geological processes across a wide range of scales — from the deformation of individual mineral grains to lithospheric-scale rifting, subduction, Archean tectonics, and even mantle convection. 🔥

-The animation below showcases *MDOODZ*'s capability of predicting the burial and exhumation cycle of ultra-high-pressure (UHP) tectonic units observed in the European Alps.
-The right column shows a strain map across the mountain range, the left column shows the temperature and pressure evolution of different units traced by individual markers.
-This simulation has been conducted as part of my PhD thesis.
+The animation below highlights one of its capabilities: predicting the burial and exhumation cycle of ultra-high-pressure (UHP) tectonic units in the European Alps.
+On the left, you see the strain evolution across the mountain range, and on the right, the temperature–pressure paths of individual rock units traced by markers.
+This simulation was part of my PhD research.

 ::: warning Details
 🔧 **Tech:** C, Finite Difference, MATLAB for visualisation